 7. JUnit

 JUnit is one of the most popular unit testing frameworks for Java developers.
-It supports test-driven development (TDD) and allows developers to easily write repeatable and automated tests.
+It supports test-driven development (TDD) and enables developers to write repeatable, automated tests.

 Key Features:

-• Integrations: Works seamlessly with CI/CD tools like Jenkins and IDEs like IntelliJ and Eclipse.
+- Integrations: Works seamlessly with CI/CD tools such as Jenkins and IDEs such as IntelliJ and Eclipse.

 Best For: Unit testing in Java applications.